opsumo/polkadot-cn-devops-priv/deploy-chain-0/README.md

           <img align="center" width="300" height="350" src="./images/rhos-crc-topology.png">

   ## Steps
+  0. Prior to anything, in less than a minute, try running ``` docker run --rm -it parity/polkadot:latest polkadot ``` for you to experience how quick and easy it is to spin-up your own blockchain in your local environment, i.e. right at your laptop.
-  1. Develop the Deployment Manifest for the Polkadot image.
-The manifest specs, saved as deployment.yaml.
-Notice that our image is pre-baked Polkadot image by Parity Tech.
-As of this writing, the latest image is paritytech/ci-linux:9a44d4ec-20210423.
+  1. Move over Docker, let's jump to Kuberenetes!
+Now first, develop the Deployment Manifest for the Polkadot image.
+The manifest specs, saved as [deployment.yaml](./blockchain/deployment.yaml).
+Notice that our image uses a pre-baked Polkadot image built by Parity Tech.
+As of this writing, the latest image is paritytech/ci-linux:9a44d4ec-20210423 which is based on substrate v3.x can be referenced in the [dockerhub](https://hub.docker.com/) -- a public container image registry.
+A private registry could also be provisioned if the situation dictates.
+There are other alternative image registries as well.
+For now, dockerhub will suffice.

 ```yaml
 apiVersion: apps/v1